LPCIC/elpi/ELPI.md

    have ELPI translate them into λProlog terms.
 This is only available via the OCaml API.

+- [Namespaces](#namespaces) are to avoid name conflicts.
+This is a very simple syntactic facility to add a prefix to all names declared in a specific region.

 - [Advanced modes](#advanced-modes) can be used to declare the same code with different modes under different names.